Aboriginal Housing Office

 The NSW Aboriginal Housing Office (AHO) is a statutory authority within NSW Department of Family and Community Services in the Government of New South Wales that is responsible for the planning, development, delivery and evaluation of programs and services to support Aboriginal people in meeting their housing needs in the state of New South Wales, Australia.

-The authority was established pursuant to the Aboriginal Housing Act 1998 and is led by its Chief Executive, presently, Famey Williams, who reports to an independent Board that is ultimately responsible to the Minister for Families and Communities, presently the Hon.
+The authority was established pursuant to the Aboriginal Housing Act 1998 and is led by its chief executive, presently, Famey Williams, who reports to an independent board that is ultimately responsible to the Minister for Families and Communities, presently the Hon.
 Natasha Maclaren-Jones MLC.

-Purpose and function
+Function

 In exercising its principal functions, the AHO is required to;